 After receipt of proposals, if there is a need for any substantial clarification or material change in the RFP, an amendment will be issued.
 The amendment will incorporate the clarification or change, and a new date and time established for new or amended proposals.
-Evaluations may be adjusted because of receiving new or amended proposals.
+Evaluations may be adjusted as a result of receiving new or amended proposals.